ccb-hms/MutantHuntWGS/README.md

 ## Folder and File contents

+### params.txt

+A .txt file containing the input parameters passed to the script for that particular run.

 ### Alignment_Stats

 Contains TXT files with the stats that Bowtie2 normally would print to the screen.
 This tells you how many reads you had in your input file and how well they aligned to the reference genome.
 One file will be generated per sample.